 The private view is on Thursday 23 April from 6 – 8pm.

-At the centre of Fog Machine is a new moving-image work, AFON, filmed in the landscape surrounding the artist’s home in Wiltshire.
-The film focuses on the River Avon and the industrial terrain associated with the former Avon Rubber factory, a site where local geography, industrial history and personal memory intersect.
+At the centre of Fog Machine is a new moving-image work, Afon, filmed in the landscape surrounding the artist’s home in Wiltshire.
+The film focuses on the River Avon and the industrial terrain of the former Avon Rubber factory — a site where local geography, industrial history and personal memory converge.

-Alongside these broader histories, the work also engages with personal grief.
-Landscape and weather become carriers of memory, suggesting a terrain where ecological, industrial and emotional time intersect.
+Alongside these broader histories, the work engages with personal grief.
+Landscape and weather become carriers of memory, suggesting a terrain in which ecological, industrial and emotional time intersect.

 Rob Lye is a London-based artist, filmmaker and sound artist working across moving image, spatial sound, sculpture and installation.
 His practice explores the intersection of landscape, industry and material memory, often focusing on environments shaped by extraction and labour.
 Through field recording, spatial audio and film, Lye investigates how ecological, industrial and personal histories become embedded within place.